 Comment Number Draft EIS Topic Commenter Affiliation Comment Response The failure to prepare an adequate examination of alternatives and to prepare a Section 4(f) analysis cannot be explained away with the argument that minor revisions to the basic preferred route will be made in the Tier 2 EIS.
-The appropriate examination of alternatives and Section 4(f) analysis must be done with respect to all of the alternatives, not just the preferred alternative.
-The fact of the matter is that in the Draft EIS only one alternative - the preferred alternative will be considered in the Tier 2 EIS.
+The appropriate examination of alternatives and Section 4(f) analysis must be done with respect to all of the alternatives, not just the preferred alternative - the preferred alternative - is being examined and only that alternative will be considered in the Tier 2 EIS.
 This process does not comply with NEPA.
 In the end it may well be that the preferred alternative - Alternative 4A - will be the best one.
 But the NEPA process should not be manipulated to ensure that the preferred alternative is the only one appropriately considered.
 Passenger rail in the Midwest is so necessary and its expansion is so important that it deserves to be implemented properly.
 Thank you for considering these comments.
 Please keep the Iowa Chapter of the Sierra Club informed of any further actions on this project.